Amazon Simple Storage Service controls

 Parameters: None

-It is recommended to configure lifecycle rules on your Amazon S3 bucket as these rules help you define actions that you want Amazon S3 to take during an object's lifetime.
+We recommended creating a Lifecycle configuration for your S3 bucket to help you define actions that you want Amazon S3 to take during an object's lifetime.

 Remediation